ivveee/CircularLedTest/README.md

 ![diagram](Window.JPG)
 These are the results of UDP package processing by the Splitter model.
 Each circle represents a LED.
 A group of circles is a node (only primary board is supported).
 Each row of groups represents a Splitter.
 And a column is a Splitter port output.

 4. Test function loops test scenarios: R,G,B pure colors applied all LEDs, all white, all off, gradual fading for each port.

+Test plan would be:
+- check if all LED panels are showing uniform pure colors in a dark environment.
+- the same with white, mixed colors and switched off
+- test color-to-white gradient transition with and without smoothing.
+- test color-to-black (switched off) transition.
+Detect when the LEDs begin to flicker
+- (not implemented in script) check addressing by showing a pre-defined image like circles

 ![diagram](tests.gif)